hemerajs/hemera/docs/reference.md

 ### Hemera.fatal()

-Gracefully shutdown hemera and exit the process with `1`
+Gracefully shutdown hemera and exit the process with code `1`

 ```js
 hemera.fatal()